blackducksoftware/hub-imageinspector-ws/README.md

 ## Documentation ##
 hub-imageinspector-ws is under development.

-src/main/resources/demo.sh is a shell script that get 3 containers running, and then suggests (echo's) some curl commands to test them.
+src/main/resources/demo.sh is a shell script that uses docker to get 3 containers running, and then suggests (echo's) some curl commands to test them.

 Requirements: bash, docker, java 8, curl, port 8080, 8081, 8082, and a /tmp dir.